U.S., Allied aircraft fly together over Riga, Latvia – demonstrate readiness and unity

 |0

-This work, U.S., Allied aircraft fly together over Riga, Latvia – demonstrate readiness and unity [Image 7 of 7], by 1st Lt.
-Kaseyann Cornwall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Allied aircraft fly together over Riga, Latvia – demonstrate readiness and unity, by Hannah Carranza, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-U.S., Allied aircraft fly together over Riga, Latvia – demonstrate readiness and unity